Magical I Am

 TO VIEW OR PRINT THIS ARTICLE IN ITS ENTIRETY, PLEASE CLICK ON THIS BUTTONClick Here

-When we use the word “comprehend,” we mean to picture (conceptualize) or grasp (understand or feel), through whatever senses are prompted, the meaning of a word or group of words.
+When we use the word “comprehend,” we mean to picture (conceptualize) or grasp (understand or feel through whatever senses are stimulated) the meaning of a word or group of words.
 Comprehension of words comes from more than an understanding of what the word means.
 Comprehension also comes from the context in which the words are used.
 The context is produced by punctuation.
 We are not concerned here with emphasis or voice tones while reading.
 This will develop and become more natural as confidence in the decoding process improves.

 When a dyslexic is given too much time to sound out a word phonetically or to guess its meaning, they tend to lose their understanding of what they are doing.
 As a result of this loss, they lose their ability to read and comprehend.
-The phonetic sounding out of a word must take less than 3 counts.
-After this time, the dyslexic must move to:

 Pause and Count

-For example, Read the following lines and picture what you read.
+Read the following lines [1] and picture what you read.

 John Morley was not a thief.
 Like his father, he never stole anything.
 But money he loved.
 His daughter, living in a seaside cottage, was his chief joy.
 Morley said he never stole.
 But twice he said it was Langley who pinched the crown jewels.